yjyao/practical-python/Notes/03_Program_organization/04_Modules.md

 In section 3, we created a general purpose function `parse_csv()` for parsing the contents of CSV datafiles.

-Now, we’re going to see how to use that function in other programs.
+Now, we're going to see how to use that function in other programs.
 First, start in a new shell window.
 Navigate to the folder where you have all your files.
 We are going to import them.